Fine regularity of L\'evy processes and linear (multi)fractional stable motion: Introduction

-Regularity results established in Theorem \ref{th:2ml_levy} also happen to be interesting outside the scope of L\'evy processes, thanks to the powerful properties satisfied the 2-microlocal frontier.
+The fine 2-microlocal structure presented Theorems~\ref{th:2ml_levy} and \ref{th:2ml_alpha} happens to be interesting outside the scope of L\'evy processes.
 More precisely, it allows to characterized the multifractal nature of the linear fractional stable motion (LFSM).
-This process is usually defined by the following stochastic integral (see e.g. \cite{Samorodnitsky.Taqqu(1994)})
+The latter is a fractional extension of alpha-stable Lévy processes and is usually defined by the following stochastic integral (see e.g. \cite{Samorodnitsky.Taqqu-1994})